Cryomonadida

-Cryomonadida is a group of heterotrophic Rhizaria, that belong to the Cercozoa.
+Cryomonadida is a group of heterotrophic Rhizaria that belongs to the Cercozoa.

 Characteristics

 Members of the Cryomonadida are single-celled organisms that are surrounded by a shell comprising layers of organic material.
 They possess two unequally long flagella, and a single nucleus with a distinct nucleolus.
 They have a laterally located cytostome, from which pseudopodia arise.

 Systematics

 The order Cryomonadida was erected in 1993 for the genus Cryothecomonas.
 In 2005, Sina Adl et al. did not include the order in their classification, but placed the genus incertae sedis among the Cercozoa.
 It became clear, however, that other genera, and taxa known only from environmental DNA, belonged in this group, and so in 2008 Jan Pawlowski placed the Cryomonadida as part of the core Cercozoa.

 Within the Cercozoa, the sister taxon to Cryomonadida is Ebriacea; Pseudodifflugia is also closely related.